RafliRizkya/Game-Sales-Analysis/README.md

 ## Files

-### 1. Create New Table Without Other Sales.sql
+### 1. Create New Table Without Other Sales
 This script creates a new table by selecting specific columns from the original dataset, excluding other sales regions.

-### 2. Top 5 Years, Games, Platforms, Genres, and Publishers.sql
+### 2. Top 5 Years, Games, Platforms, Genres, and Publishers
 This script performs various analyses, including:
 - Identifying the top 5 years with the highest total sales.
 - Finding the top 5 best-selling games.